loweas/logsdencountrystore/README.md

 ## Local Services
 ### Interactive map
 ### Scene 1
 This is the section that is composed of the story map.
-To explore pratical usages of storymap telling, I choose to provide information on the small river shuttle service provide by a local resident, Tesha Socha.
-She provides two locations to pick up an envolope and deposit a key and payment for fishermen/drifters of the Siletz River.
-The first map shows the location of the two drop off locations.
+To explore storymap telling, I choose to provide information on the small river shuttle service provide by a local resident, Tesha Socha.
+She provides two locations to pick up an envelope and deposit a key and payment for fishermen/drifters of the Siletz River.
+The first map shows the location of the two drop-off locations.
 * Hover Over Icon to reveal photo and location info!

 #### Scene 2
-The next scene is the boat launch locations where Tesha picks up and drops off vehicles.
+The next scene is the boat launch locations of pick-ups and drop-offs.
 General information on how much her services cost.
 * Hover over boat launch icon to reveal photo of the actual boat launch! <img src="img/boat-launch.svg" alt="" width="30" height="40">

 #### Scene 3-6